-Implemented in 2017 a wide range of emissions-reduction activities, including building and process efficiency projects and green IT initiatives.
-Square footage represents owned and leased square footage and excludes subleased space as reported in the Annual Report.
+Implemented in 2018 a wide range of emissions-reduction activities including building and process efficiency projects and green IT initiatives.
+Square footage represents owned and leased square footage and excludes subleased space as reported in the Annual Report, as well as square footage owned or leased by the Innovation Systems sector, which is outside the current goal period boundary.